ziqihuangg/Awesome-Generative-Visual-Reasoning/README.md

 We therefore organise the field by a question that is prior to the usual ones: **where does the reasoning competence actually come from?** Six sources appear in the literature and they are not interchangeable — regularities absorbed during pretraining, language models, multimodal models, simulators and formal systems, search and verifiable reward, and self-supervised predictive objectives.
 The medium in which a method writes its intermediate state, which we call the **carrier**, runs across these sources as a thread rather than forming a second hierarchy: a simulator has no choice about how to hand over its answer, while a multimodal model has four.

 Crossing the six sources with a classification of the reasoning tasks themselves produces the survey's main empirical result. **Formal rule-following is the most verifiable class of task in the field and is well supplied with benchmarks, yet not one of the 153 methods we review targets it, under any source.** The least verifiable class, by contrast, has methods and almost no benchmarks.
-Our task classification ([Section 1](#1.)) predicts this rather than merely recording it: a rule can be laid down only if it can already be said in discrete terms, so a task whose constraint is a stipulated rule tends to admit a symbolic route to its answer, and generating pixels to solve a problem that symbols already solve has nothing to recommend it.
-That turns an apparent hole in the literature into a boundary.
+Our task classification ([§1.5](#1.5.)) predicts this rather than merely recording it: a rule can be laid down only if it can already be said in discrete terms, so a task whose constraint is a stipulated rule tends to admit a symbolic route to its answer, and generating pixels to solve a problem that symbols already solve has nothing to recommend it.
+That turns an apparent hole in the literature into a boundary — and, read the other way, into a statement of which tasks generative visual reasoning is actually the right instrument for.

 It also yields two bounded claims in place of the usual one, and they are not equally strong.
 Measured over the 129 in-scope tasks we classify, **a single final state fails to carry the answer for 44% of them — for the 28% that ask for no endpoint at all it conveys nothing whatever — while vision itself does the inferential work in 88%**.
 The case for *visual* reasoning is therefore much firmer than the case for *video* specifically, and we try throughout not to assert the two with equal force.